emine-yildirim/emine-yildirim.github.io/seminar.md

 Special Folding of Grassmannian Cluster Algebras

 In a recent preprint I defined a notion of a “special folding” of a cluster algebra.
 A usual folding of a cluster algebra is one that can be represented with a skew-symmetrizable exchange matrix, like the folding representing a type C_n algebra from a type A_(2n-1) algebra.
 Special folding, which cannot be represented by a skew symmetrizable matrix, can have surprising new properties like producing a finite exchange complex from an infinite one.
 In this talk I will define this notion and give several examples coming from Grassmannian cluster algebras.

+---

+İpek Tuvay (Mimar Sinan Fine Arts University)

+Splendid Morita equivalence between block algebras and Brauer indecomposability of Scott modules

+Let p be a prime number and P a finite p-group.
+In the representation theory of finite groups in characteristic p, understanding finite block algebras with defect groups isomorphic to P up to splendid Morita equivalence is important.
+There is a strong connection between the existence of such equivalence between principal block algebras and Brauer indecomposability of Scott modules.
+In this talk, after a short introduction we will present a recent result from a joint work with S. Koshitani which gives an equivalent condition for a Scott module to be Brauer indecomposable.
+Then we will discuss how the notion of Brauer indecomposability is used to show that Puig Conjecture holds for principal blocks in tame representation type.